cmd-source/MS2-Sights/README.md

 ## Features

-- A navbar for desktop that collapses into a hamburger icon for the mobile version.
+- A navbar for desktop that collapses into a hamburger icon for the mobile version, the narbar includes a dark mode as well as page links.
 - On the Homepage 3 previous users experiences with some javascript to open their testimonies when clicked on, which collapses back down when clicked again.
-- On the Places page there are 2 maps using LeafletJS API's.
-The first shows locations throughout Ireland, the second shows Dubin City.
-Both maps can be interacted with.
+- On the Places page there is maps using LeafletJS API's.
+The map can be filtered to show sights, cities and hotels.
-- On the Gallary there are 9 images which can be rotated through when click on by the user.
+- On the Gallary there are 12 images which can be rotated through when click on by the user.
 The Gallary was made with the Lightbox API.
 - On the Contact page there is a submission form which allows the user to email any questions they may have.
 The Contact page was made with the EmailJS API.

 #### Features Left to Implement